nicferrier/keepie/PgBoot.md

 ## Using pgBoot.js on the command line

-You can use pgBoot.js to run your own Keepie based service with Postgresql.
+If you have cloned this repository or npm installed keepie, you can use pgBoot.js to run your own Keepie based service with Postgresql.

-Run it as a server on its own:
+Change to the directory with pgBoot.js and run it as a server on its
+own:

 ```sh
 node pgBoot.js 5000